Spring pancake

+History

 The spring pancake took its rise from the Jin dynasty and has prospered since the Tang dynasty.
-The lichun was valued by both Chinese ancient kings and civilians.
-Unlike kings’ great celebrations, civilians celebrated the lichun by eating spring pancakes wrapped around fresh vegetables and meat, which is called bite-the-spring.
+The Lichun was valued by both Chinese ancient kings and civilians.
+Unlike kings’ great celebrations, civilians celebrated the Lichun by eating spring pancakes wrapped around fresh vegetables and meat, which is called bite-the-spring.
 Bite-the-spring implies that civilians are praying for a good harvest year by eating fresh vegetables and meat at the beginning of spring.
 In the Qing dynasty, spring pancakes became a fried pancake wrapped around a filling that included ham, chicken, pork, black dates, scallions, walnuts and sugar.
 In addition, spring pancakes were one of the nine desserts for the regal banquet of the Qing dynasty.
 The spring pancake is slightly larger than the pancake that is served with Peking duck.
 The wrapped, filled pancakes were in later times fried and served as what are called spring rolls.

-Miscellaneous

-The pork used to cook spring pancakes is usually bought from a store in Beijing named Tianfuhao, which has been in business for over 270 years.